m-lab/website/_posts/blog/2026-07-16-cop-qoe-design-document.md

 5. Is there anything else that our questions above do not cover and do you think it is important that we take into account?

-You can share your feedback directly as comments on [the design document's pull request][pr9], by opening an issue on the [CoP GitHub repository][cop-repo], or by emailing [connectivity-cop@measurementlab.net](mailto:connectivity-cop@measurementlab.net).
+You can share your feedback directly by opening an issue on the [CoP GitHub repository][cop-repo] or by emailing [connectivity-cop@measurementlab.net](mailto:connectivity-cop@measurementlab.net).

 [pr9]: https://github.com/unicef/giga-mlab-school-connectivity-cop/pull/9